 Get a GPS tracker if your dog is a flight risk.

-Neither Bluetooth option can reliably track a dog beyond a few hundred feet.
+Neither Bluetooth option can reliably track a dog beyond direct Bluetooth or relay-network coverage.
 A GPS collar costs more but actually solves the problem.

 If your Yip tag has connection issues, see our Yip Smart Tag troubleshooting guide.